public class AbsoluteTime extends HighResolutionTime<AbsoluteTime>

 The time reference is given by the Chronograph

 parameter.
-When Chronograph
+When Chronograph is null the

 association is made with the default realtime clock.